How often should your Bearded dragon shed?

 When this happens, the skin in these areas can start to constrict, reducing blood flow to these areas, or layers of shedded skin can start to build up.

 Shedding problems in Bearded dragons can be the result of various problems.
-Aspects like the temperature and humidity, UV exposure, external skin parasites (e.g. mite infections), slow growth and general health issues should be investigated.
+Aspects like the temperature and humidity, UV exposure, slow growth and general health issues should be investigated.
+Diseases such as mite infections and Yellow fungus disease can also be the reason.
 If this is the case it’s always a good idea to consult a reptile friendly veterinarian on the matter.

 Related Bearded dragon products